 - Using FPI, reproducible levels of injury severity could be achieved by adjusting the pendulum height that decides the force of the fluid pressure pulse to deliver the injury.

 - FPI has been primarily used for the identification of TBI-induced cellular and molecular changes and to evaluate potential therapies for post-traumatic epilepsy and traumatic brain injury.

-- Lateral fluid percussion injury model provides construct validity in that it efficiently recreates the etiological processes of TBI in humans.
+- The lateral fluid percussion injury model provides construct validity in that it efficiently recreates the etiological processes of TBI in humans.

 - G. Sinson., M. Voddi., & McIntosh., K. T. (1995).
 Nerve growth factor administration attenuates cognitive but not neurobehavioral motor dysfunction or hippocampal cell loss following fluid-percussion brain injury in rats.
 J Neurochem, 65(5), 2209-16.

 - J. Alder., W. Fujioka., J. Lifshitz., P. D. Crockett., & Thakker-Varia., S. (2011).
 Lateral fluid percussion: model of traumatic brain injury in mice.
 J Vis Exp, 22(54).

 - J. Echegoyen., C. Armstrong., J. R. Morgan., & Soltesz., I. (2009).
 Single application of a CB1 receptor antagonist rapidly following head injury prevents long-term hyperexcitability in a rat model.
 Epilepsy Res, 85(1), 123-7.

 - Lyeth, G. B. (2016).
 Historical Review of the Fluid-Percussion TBI Model.
 Front Neurol, 7(217).